cloudfoundry/diego-release/docs/tls-configuration.md

 `true`.
 When enabled, the operator must provide TLS certificates and keys for the BBS server and its clients (other components in the Diego deployment).

+Finally, TLS with mutual authentication can be enabled for communication to the rep servers on the cell vms, via the `diego.rep.require_tls` and `diego.CLIENT.rep.require_tls` BOSH properties.
+These properties default to `false`.
+When enabled, the operator must provide TLS certificates and keys for the rep server and its clients (other components in the Diego deployment).

 ### Generating TLS Certificates